 20.25H.175 Designation of critical area.

 A. Designation of Critical Area.

 All development within special flood hazard areas in the City of Bellevue is subject to the terms of this section and other applicable regulations.
-Frequently flooded areas shall be the greatest area identified in this subsection.
-In no case, shall the extent or flood depths of a frequently flooded area be less than those identified on the current Flood Insurance Rate Maps.
+Frequently flooded areas shall include: